 In this article, you'll learn the following:

-St Patrick’s Day is almost upon us, so it’s time to plan where you’ll be celebrating this Irish national holiday.
-To help you decide, we’ve compiled a list of the best things to do on St Patrick’s Day, featuring festivals, pubs and much more.
+Whether you’re Irish or not, St. Patrick’s Day is a popular celebration worldwide.
+So, if you’re planning to mark this Irish national holiday, we’ve compiled a list of the best things to do on St Patrick’s Day, featuring food, festivals, music and pubs.

 What is St Patrick’s Day?